 I stopped recently my first startup so I believe I have some credibility in this matter.

-The best advice is “Take a break and look at your business and at yourself.
+The best advice for struggling entrepreneurs – “Take a break and look at your business and at yourself.
 If you didn’t have money constraints, would you continue the business? if yes, start with the Target Group and the problem this target group has that you are trying to solve.
 Did you really nail it?”

 When a company is struggling, most of the time they have a target group/benefit issue.
 Cash flow issues exist of course, but those can be solved, a benefit issue (the lack of it in particular) can’t be fixed.
 You can through money at the problem (Advertising) but you will never succeed in the long term.